Accommodation in Singapore

 Where to live in Singapore

 Some of the most favored locations for foreigners include central locations such as Orchard Road and Tanglin.
 These places buzz with activity and are ideal if you want to be close to shops and an eclectic set of hawker centers, which are eateries offering a wide selection of foods.
-Flats in these areas tend to be more expensive, as are housing options in Sentosa Cove, which is an exquisite enclave located towards the Eastern part of Sentosa island.
+Flats in these areas tend to be more expensive, as are housing options in Sentosa Cove, which is an exquisite enclave located towards the Eastern part of Sentosa Island.

 More affordable accommodation options in Singapore can be found in Serangoon Gardens, as well as in some areas of Holland Village, which is located in a convenient area with bars, shopping centers, and laidback cafés.
 Other nice areas to consider include Tiong Bahru, Tanjong Pagar, and the Woodlands.
 Tiong Bahru can be a great place for young singles and couples, as it's being quickly gentrified and has lots of cool coffee shops and branded stores.
 As a general rule, prices tend to drop the further away you go from central Singapore, especially in the Central Business District (CBD).

-If you've got children, then you'll want to choose housing that's close to your kids' schools.
-So this will depend on which schools you'll send them to.
+If you've got children, then you'll want to choose housing that's close to your kids' schools, so this will depend on which schools you'll send them to.

 If they're attending the Singapore American School, then you'll want to stick to Woodlands.
 This area is full of American expats.
-But if they're attending United World College, you should pick the West Coast.
+However, if they're attending United World College, you should pick the West Coast.
 If your kids are at the UWC East Coast campus, then a property on the East Coast is acceptable as well.

 Types of accommodation in Singapore